News and Commentary

 There are additional changes to employer-sponsored retirement plans scheduled to take effect in 2024 and 2025, including increasing force-out amounts, raising catch-up contributions for plan participants aged 60 to 63, mandating catch-up contributions be made to Roth plans, and requiring employers with 11 or more employees to automatically enroll eligible participants.
 It is critical plan sponsors meet with their advisors to understand and timely implement all the retirement planning reforms required under the new law.

-Provenance Wealth Advisors (PWA), 515 E. Las Olas Blvd., Ft.
+Provenance Wealth Advisors (PWA), 200 E. Las Olas Blvd., 19th Floor, Ft.
 Lauderdale, FL 33301 (954) 712-8888.

 This material is being provided for information purposes only and is not a complete description, nor is it a recommendation.
-Any opinions are those of PWA and not necessarily those of Raymond James.
-You should discuss any tax or legal matters with the appropriate professional.
-The information contained in this report has been obtained from sources considered to be reliable, but Raymond James does not guarantee that the foregoing material is accurate or complete.
+The information has been obtained from sources considered to be reliable, but we do not guarantee that the foregoing material is accurate or complete.
+There is no guarantee that these statements, opinions or forecasts provided herein will prove to be correct.

 401(k) plans are long-term retirement savings vehicles.
 Withdrawal of pre-tax contributions and/or earnings will be subject to ordinary income tax and, if taken prior to age 59½, may be subject to a 10 percent federal tax penalty.
 Investing involves risk, investors may incur a profit or loss regardless of the strategy or strategies employed.
 Future investment performance cannot be guaranteed.
 Matching contributions from an employer may be subject to a vesting schedule.
 Please review your retirement plan documents or consult with a financial professional for more information.